MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdisetdeviceinterfacedefault.md

 ### -param DeviceInfoSet [in]

-A handle to the <a href="https://www.bing.com/search?q=device+information+set">device information set</a> that contains the device interface to set as the default for a device interface class.
+A handle to the <a href="devinst.device_information_sets">device information set</a> that contains the device interface to set as the default for a device interface class.

 ### -param DeviceInterfaceData [in, out]